staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 1. Select **Team** in the Postman header, then select **Team Settings**.
 1. Select **Product access**, then select **Postbot**.
-1. To add team members to Postbot, select **Add Members**.
-To invite a user outside of the team by email, select **Invite members** and a new window will appear.
+2. To add team members to Postbot, select **Add Members**.
+To invite a user outside of the team, select **Invite members** and a new window will appear.

     <img alt="Add team members to Enterprise solutions" src="https://assets.postman.com/postman-docs/v10/product-access-postbot-v10-19.jpg"/>

-1. Select team members you'd like to add to Postbot, then select **Add Members**.
+3. Select team members you'd like to add to Postbot, then select **Add Members**.
 If you invite a user, enter their email address the text box, assign them a role in the **Roles** dropdown list, then select **Send Invite**.
 A confirmation email will be sent to the user.

 ## Manage access to Enterprise solutions

 > **[Enterprise solutions are available for Enterprise Essentials plans.](https://www.postman.com/pricing)**

 As a Team Admin, you can manage [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions) for your team: [Internal API Management](#internal-api-management-solution) and [API Test Automation](#api-test-automation-solution).
-Adding users to a solution can give them additional permissions within your team and access to more features.
+Adding users to a solution can give them more permissions within your team and access to more features.

 > Adding users to a solution purchases more licenses for that solution.
 Learn more about [managing Enterprise solutions licenses](/docs/billing/billing/#manage-enterprise-solutions-licenses).